aws-solutions/aws-connected-vehicle-solution/README.md

 ```
 cd ./deployment \n
-s3 cp ./dist s3://my-bucket-name/aws-cv-cloud/latest --recursive --profile aws-cred-profile-name \n
+s3 cp ./dist s3://my-bucket-name/aws-cv-solution/latest --recursive --profile aws-cred-profile-name \n
 ```

-* Get the link of the aws-connected-vehicle-cloud.template uploaded to your Amazon S3 bucket.
+* Get the link of the aws-connected-vehicle-solution.template uploaded to your Amazon S3 bucket.
-* Deploy the AWS Connected Vehicle Solution to your account by launching a new AWS CloudFormation stack using the link of the aws-connected-vehicle-cloud.template.
+* Deploy the AWS Connected Vehicle Solution to your account by launching a new AWS CloudFormation stack using the link of the aws-connected-vehicle-solution.template.

 ## File Structure
 The AWS Connected Vehicle Solution project consists of microservices that facilitate the functional areas of the platform.
 These microservices are deployed to a serverless environment in AWS Lambda.